 - Chiropractic: Chiropractors specialize in the manipulation of the spine to put the body back into an ideal alignment to treat chronic pain, joint conditions, headaches and more.

 - Energy Therapy: Through the use of magnets, these alternative healers manipulate the body's energy fields to treat a wide range of medical conditions.

 - Reiki: This is the practice of an alternative healer placing his/her hands lightly on a person's skin to access the body's natural energy.
 It is meant to promote relaxation, relieve anxiety and manage pain.

 When are alternative treatments eligible for reimbursement?

-Most alternative treatments should qualify, however the disciplines that are embraced by alternative healers are not always thought of as legitimate by mainstream physicians.
+Most alternative treatments should qualify, however they must be primarily for the treatment of a specific medical condition and not for general health purposes.
 As such your benefits administrator may require that you produce a Letter of Medical Necessity (LMN) for FSA, HSA or HRA reimbursement.
 This letter must outline how alternative treatments will be used to alleviate the issue and how long the treatment will last.